kartik-karemani/iOSLearning/iOS Concepts.md

 4. Background : App is in background and executing code.
 5. Suspended : App is in background and not executing any code.

+**Dependency Injection :**
+It is process where dependency of an object is injected to itself rather making that object to create the dependency itself inorder to avoid the tight coupling.